Bias Behind the Wheel: Fairness Testing of Autonomous Driving Systems: Experimental Design

 \subsubsection{Sensitive Attribute Labeling}

-As introduced in Section~\ref{sec:se4fairness}, we focus on three sensitive attributes (i.e., gender, age, and skin tone) of pedestrians that are recognizable in autonomous driving images and widely studied in the fairness literature \cite{corrabs220508809}.
-To enable fairness testing, we need datasets with labels that identify these sensitive attributes of the humans depicted in the images.
+We focus on three sensitive attributes: gender, age, and skin tone.
+These attributes are identifiable in autonomous driving images and are recognized as the three most extensively studied sensitive attributes in fairness testing literature \cite{chen2022fairness}.
+To enable fairness analysis, we need datasets with labels that indicate these sensitive attributes of the humans depicted in the images.
 Among the datasets investigated herein, the only sensitive attribute already labeled is the skin tone (i.e., light-skin tone and dark-skin tone) for the BDD100k dataset.

-Therefore, we manually label the other sensitive attributes for each of the datasets considered in this study.
+We manually label gender and age for each of the datasets considered in this study.
+For skin tone, we only use the BDD100k dataset.
+As described in Section \ref{dataselection}, this dataset shows a greater diversity in skin tones compared to other datasets.
+This diversity is linked to the geographic locations where the datasets were collected.
+Specifically, BDD100k, collected in the United States, exhibits more varied skin tones.
+In contrast, other datasets from European cities, such as CityPersons collected in Germany, have significantly fewer dark-skin individuals.
+As reported~\cite{pewresearch2024facts, wikiAfroGermans, wikiDemographicsGermany}, there is only around 1\% representation of individuals with dark skin in Germany.
+During our labeling process, we indeed encountered scarcity of dark-skin individuals in the CityPersons, EuroCity-Day, and EuroCity-Night datasets, leading to our decision not to label these three datasets with skin tone attributes.

 The labeling process involves two annotators to minimize the influence of labeling bias.
-We focus on images that align with the widely-adopted ``reasonable subset'' principle~\cite{Dollr2012PedestrianDA}, meaning that we label images containing labeled pedestrians with a height of at least 50 pixels and little to none occlusion.
+We focus on images that align with the widely-adopted ``reasonable subset'' principle~\cite{Dollr2012PedestrianDA}, meaning that we label images containing labeled pedestrians with a height of at least 50 pixels and little to no occlusion.
 For such images, human annotators can label the sensitive attributes with high confidence~\cite{Brandao2019AgeAG}.
 Using the filtered datasets, the two annotators independently label the gender and age attributes for each image.
 For gender, we follow previous studies~\cite{Brandao2019AgeAG} and consider only two labels: male and female.
 As for age, in line with the literature~\cite{Brandao2019AgeAG, Kogure2022AgeSN}, we classify pedestrians into two labels: child and adult, based on their physical characteristics depicted in the images.